google861b13805231bae6.html

 1998 Clos Thou Petite Manseng Jurancon

 Then came a rare treat: a bottle of 1998 Petite Manseng—deep ochre in color, aromatically complex, and profoundly expressive.
 The nose unveiled layers of caramel, orange peel, clove, mango, saffron, cherry blossom, and marzipan.
 Despite its age, the acidity remained electric, cutting through the rich texture and 14% alcohol with a brisk, clean attack.
-We paired it with a board of regional goat and sheep cheeses, including a local blue whose sharpness danced beautifully against the wine’s honeyed depth.

 Endless thanks to the team at Clos Thou for sharing their history, land, and a time capsule of flavor.
+It is places like this that remind us of the importance of preserving traditions while embracing the future of winemaking.

 Comments